-- 3.6 The following organisations are Responsible Authorities, and may make representations where appropriate in cases where licensable activities may impact on the promotion of the licensing objectives - - This Council - Staffordshire Police - Staffordshire and Stoke-on-Trent Fire and Rescue Service - Staffordshire County Council Trading Standards - The Council as the Local Planning Authority - The Council's Environmental Health Service
+- 3.6 The following organisations are Responsible Authorities, and may make representations where appropriate in cases where licensable activities may impact on the promotion of the licensing objectives -

+- This Council

+- Staffordshire Police

-- Health & Safety (either this Council or the Health and Safety Executive) - Staffordshire County Council Children Services - Health Authority - Home Office - 3.7 Contact details for all of the authorities can be found at: https://www.staffordbc.gov.uk/responsible-authorities
+- Staffordshire and Stoke-on-Trent Fire and Rescue Service - Staffordshire County Council Trading Standards - The Council as the Local Planning Authority - The Council's Environmental Health Service - Health and Safety (either this Council or the Health and Safety Executive) - Staffordshire County Council Children Services - Director of Public Health - Home Office - 3.7 A number of these organisations meet on a regular basis as part of the Council's Responsible Bodies Group (RBG).
+At times, they will also meet as the core members of the Council's Event Safety Advisory Group (SAG). - 3.8 Contact details for all of the authorities can be found at: www.staffordbc.gov.uk/responsible-authorities